 In UMI-Sci-Ed, technology itself is not starring as the objective of our work.
 Ubiquitous and mobile computing and IoT are rather used to support the UMI-Sci-Ed stakeholders working in education – educational community (teaching institutions, students, professors, tutors, etc.) and industry (UMI companies, VET providers, publishers, etc.) – career consultants, educational authorities and policy makers.
 To this end, communities of practice (CoPs) will be formed dynamically on the UMI-Sci-Ed platform around UMI projects implemented at schools, including representatives of all necessary stakeholders.
 In this project we aim to develop an integrated yet open training framework for upper high school students.

 Technological institutions (CTI, CIT, CUBIT) and academic organizations (University of Helsinki, Norwegian University of Science and Technology and University of Pisa), are core participants and partners in UMI-Sci-Ed.
-Telecentre Europe, a pan-European member association, supports the partnership in communication activities.
+ALL DIGITAL AISBL, (previously known as Telecentre Europe), a pan-European member association, supports the partnership in communication activities.